xinyingho/Negatron/README.md

 To compile Negatron:
 1. Create a root folder locally that will hold the source code of Negatron and all its dependencies.
-2. Within this root folder, download the source code of Negatron, Negatron-Preloader, OpenViewerFX, VLCj and Moditect using git.
-For OpenViewerFX, VLCj and Moditect, you must get them from https://github.com/xinyingho/ as those versions include important modifications not available from the original repositories of those 3 projects.
+2. Within this root folder, download the source code of Negatron, Negatron-Preloader, OpenViewerFX and VLCj using git.
+For OpenViewerFX and VLCj, you must get them from https://github.com/xinyingho/ as those versions include important modifications not available from the original repositories of those 2 projects.
-3. Switch Moditect to the branch "negatron-branch" with the command `git checkout negatron-branch`.
-4. Switch VLCj to the branch "negatron-branch", again with the command `git checkout negatron-branch`.
+3. Switch VLCj to the branch "negatron-branch", with the command `git checkout negatron-branch`.
-5. Ensure that you have the latest version of OpenJDK or Oracle Java SE, at least v13.
+4. Ensure that you have the latest version of OpenJDK or Oracle Java SE, at least v11.
 This won't work on earlier versions of Java.
 6. The following instructions have been tested against Apache Netbeans 11.2.
 But it should also work with other IDEs.
-7. Open all the 5 Java projects in Netbeans. *Do not import them*, simply use "File > Open Projects...".
+7. Open all the 4 Java projects in Netbeans. *Do not import them*, simply use "File > Open Projects...".
 Netbeans may issue some warnings.
 Ignore them as they will be solved by compiling the projects.
 8. Compile them in this order and you're done:
-   1. Moditect
-   2. OpenViewerFX
+   1. OpenViewerFX
-   3. VLCj
+   2. VLCj
-   4. Negatron-Preloader
+   3. Negatron-Preloader
-   5. Negatron
+   4. Negatron

-The Windows version of Negatron also has a native executable file to ease launch for Windows users.
-To compile it:
-1. Download its source code using git i.e. `git clone https://github.com/xinyingho/Negatron-Boostrap`.
-2. Ensure that you have Visual Studio and that it can manage C++ projects.
-It's been tested with Visual Studio 2017.
-3. Open the project with Visual Studio and compile it.
-You're done.